seojksc/seojksc.github.io/profile.md

 ## Manuscripts on the review

-[1] Artificial Neural Network Method Solving Elliptic Boundary Value Partial Differential Equations with Multigrid Domain: a Preliminary Study
+[1] A reduced order modeling using the frequency-domain method for parabolic partial differential equations

-AIMS Mathematics (SCIE), September 2022, Submitted
+AIMS Mathematics (SCIE), February 2023, Submitted

 (Title of the special issue: Scientific computing and numerical analysis for differential equations)

 Jeong-Kweon Seo, Byeong-Chun Shin

+*

+[2] Complementary Learning of Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value PDEs

+Journal of Machine Learning Research (SCIE), March 2023, Submitted

+Byeong-Chun Shin, Jeong-Kweon Seo(Corresponging author)

 *